What is Contributed Capital?

 #2 – Dilution of Ownership

-Equity investors have governance rights with respect to the election of a board of director and the approval of many major business decisions of the company.
+Equity investors have governance rights with respect to the election of a board of directorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. and the approval of many major business decisions of the company.
 This right leads to the dilution of ownership and control and increases in the oversight of the management decisions.

-This has been a guide to what is Contributed Capital and its definition.
-Here we discuss components of contributed capital in accounting along with examples, advantages, and disadvantages.
+This has been a guide to what is Contributed capital and its definition.
+Here we discuss components of contributed capital in accounting, examples, advantages, and disadvantages.
 You can learn more about accounting from following articles –